 The periodicity for the regular notifications would be yearly, while some different views still remain regarding the additional information to be provided and how often it should be provided, whether ad hoc, annual, or other basis.

 Discussions on safeguards have at times been rather conceptual and concentrated around issues such as: what constitutes a negative spill‑over effect (e.g. commercial injury, undermining the food security of other members); what conditions would be required to minimize the distorting effects (e.g. food security objective, conditions/restrictions for the release of stocks to export/domestic markets), and what might constitute a safeguard (e.g. programme design, specific measures, general rules).

 Our initial discussions seemed to proceed on the basis of an acceptance that while the flexibility would address the situation of possible breach of Articles 6 and 7 of the AoA [Agreement on Agriculture] that the SCM [Subsidies and Countervailing Measures] Agreement would apply and hence provide some safeguards against adverse effects to the interests of another member.
 This issue will however require some further discussion.

 It has also been suggested that a member using the flexibility could be asked to provide a description of measures in place aimed at ensuring food security objectives of the programme are met and at seeking to minimise any production or trade distortive effects in order to provide further comfort to other members in relation to the granting of the flexibility.

-Element 6 (Other terms and conditions) back to top
+Element 6 (Other terms and conditions)

 It has not been subject to any specific discussion probably because all issues that have emerged were better taken care of under the other seven elements.

-Element 7 (duration / review) back to top
+Element 7 (duration / review)

 Regarding duration, members can be broadly divided into two groups: